Secure CheckoutPersonal information is secured with SSL technology.

 Professor, Department of People and Technology, Roskilde University, Denmark; Independent Consultant, NOVATOR Advanced Technology Consulting, Denmark

 Giuseppe Spazzafumo is an Associate Professor at Department of Civil and Mechanical Engineering at University of Cassino, Italy.
 He obtained a degree in Mechanical Engineering and a PhD in Energy Systems at University of Pisa.
 His main research field is Hydrogen Energy Systems.
 He has founded the Italian Hydrogen Forum and is the current President of such an association.
 He is member of IAHE (International Association for Hydrogen Energy) Board of Directors since 1999 and coordinator of HYPOTHESIS (HYdrogen POwer THeoretical and Engineering Solution International Symposium) series.

-Associate Professor, Department of Civil and Mechanical Engineering, University of Cassino, Italy
+Department of Civil and Mechanical Engineering, University of Cassino and Southern Lazio, Cassino, Italy